srid/emanote/docs/architecture.md

 Ema acts as the framework orchestrating two things at the same time:

-1. `Emanote.Source.run` which is responsible for keeping the in-memory `Model` in sync with what's on disk
+1. `Emanote.Source.emanate` which is responsible for keeping the in-memory `Model` in sync with what's on disk
 1. `Emanote.View.render` which, whilst querying the `Model`, is responsible for producing the final HTML for every `SiteRoute` in the target website.

 In addition, we have the following non-source files in the Git repository that are vital to Emanote's functionality: